Route 66 Park

 Route 66 Mural Park (opened 2013 in Joplin, Missouri) operates as a public park, specifically as a touchstone for US Route 66 tourists as well as for local preservers of U.S. Route 66 in Missouri.
-The park includes two large tile murals proposed by Paul Whitehill, produced by Images In Tile USA and designed by artists Chris Auckerman and Jon White.
+The park includes three large tile murals proposed by Paul Whitehill, produced by Images In Tile USA and designed by artists Chris Auckerman, Carthage, MO native Andy Thomas, and Jon White.
 The park also features a bifurcated red sports car that anyone on pilgrimage can slide up beside and have a quickie photograph taken.
-Close to the intersection of 7th Street and Main, the mural covers the south side of Pearl Brothers, the iconic green hardware store of downtown Joplin.
+Close to the intersection of 7th Street and Main, the mural covers the south side of the now closed Pearl Brothers, the iconic green hardware store of downtown Joplin.
 Near that same intersection, US Route 66 once shifted west and headed into Kansas.

 History

 During the 1960s and 1970s, urban renewal was demolishing one historical building after another in the downtown district of Joplin, but there were some benefits of the renewal.
 In 1970, city planners wedged a small park called "Mall Park" between some of the major 7th street buildings.
 The park connected a large back-alley parking lot to the downtown district, shifting the focus from wheel traffic to foot traffic and making the high-rise merchandising stores more accessible to any who parked off of the main drag.

 Over time, the intricate brickwork of this park began to deteriorate and work was required to breathe new life into once heavily trafficked public space.

 Paul Whitehill proposed the idea to create a Route 66 mural for Joplin to Chris Auckerman and Jon White of Images in Tile USA's art department.
 After much thought and planning, vision became art.
 Local sponsors assembled and helped them design the lower mural for tourists and visitors as a memorable photo opportunity, one that captures Joplin's place on Route 66.
 Europeans make the trek across Route 66 every year and even more for the festivals – 15,000 visitors from 25 states and 14 countries came to Joplin, Missouri, Springfield, Missouri, and other towns along the route simply for the Route 66 International Festival.
-These are the kinds of visitors the city claims to be attracting.
 Other photo opportunities like the mural park have cropped up in the wake of the growing trend.